-- Your Cavalier King Charles Spaniel will need to be at least 8 weeks old and weaned before traveling by air.
+Your Cavalier King Charles Spaniel will need to be at least eight weeks old and weaned before traveling by air.

-- A health certificate is generally required from a licensed veterinarian within 10 days of travel.
-If your vacation will last more than 10 days, you may need to arrange for another vet exam at your destination prior to your return.
+A health certificate is generally required from a licensed veterinarian within 10 days of travel.
+If your vacation lasts more than 10 days, you may need to arrange for another vet exam at your destination prior to your return.

-- Ensure that your pet’s carrier meets all airlines requirements to fit under your seat in the main cabin of the plane.
+Ensure that your pet’s carrier meets all airline requirements to fit under your seat in the main cabin of the plane.
 I do NOT recommend allowing your pet to travel in the plane’s cargo hold.
-It has been reported that thousands of animals have been lost, injured or killed while being transported in the cargo holds of commercial airlines.
+It has been reported that thousands of animals have been lost, injured, or killed while being transported in the cargo holds of commercial airlines.

 Airline Links for flying with your Dog

 Before booking your flight, research the particular regulations and fees imposed by your chosen airline.
 Here are a few links to the pet policy sections of major airlines for your convenience:

 - Jet Blue